lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 **Achievements**

 * Effectively influenced the direction of 2 ML research studies, ensuring alignment with future operationalization constraints on [SonarCloud](https://sonarcloud.io), [SonarQube](https://www.sonarsource.com/products/sonarqube/), and [SonarLint](https://www.sonarsource.com/products/sonarlint/).
-* Coded, in plain Java, the RoBERTA tokenizer and a Linear Regression model, matching precisely the reference implementation in Python (Scikit-learn), to run across all SonarSource products.
+* Coded, in plain Java, the [RoBERTA](https://huggingface.co/docs/transformers/model_doc/roberta) tokenizer and a [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) model, matching precisely the reference implementation in Python (Scikit-learn + Hugging Face), to run across all SonarSource products.
 * Designed and implemented with Step Functions the AWS workload running SonarQube code tweaked by ML scientists to produce data to train their model on, scaling EC2 instances to scan up to thousands of projects within 30 minutes, with secured and autonomous control for ML scientists.
-* Performed data analysis, with Jupiter Notebooks with Pandas and Seaborn of the produced data, to assist ML scientists.
+* Analyzed the produced data, with Jupiter Notebooks, Pandas, and Seaborn, to assist ML scientists.

 **Technical Assets**

-AWS (CDK, EC2, Step Functions, S3, System Manager), Python3, Scikit-learn, Poetry, Jupiter, Numpy, Pandas, Seaborn, Scikit-learn, Java 11, Bash, Makefile
+AWS (CDK, EC2, Step Functions, S3, System Manager), Python3, Scikit-learn, Poetry, Jupiter, Numpy, Pandas, Seaborn, Scikit-learn, Hugging Face, Java 11, Bash, Makefile

 ## Application Architect & Cloud Platform Engineer

 [SonarSource](https://www.sonarsource.com/company/about/) ▪ Annecy, France ▪ 2022 - 2023

-Provided design support and advice on Application and Cloud-based Architecture to the 4 delivery squads of the SonarCloud team, autonomously handled projects unfit for delivery pace, and occasionally joined squads' sprints as Cloud Platform Engineer.
+Provided design support and advice on application and cloud-based architecture to the 4 delivery squads of the [SonarCloud](https://sonarcloud.io) team (35 people).
+Handled research projects, unfit for the team's delivery pace, and occasionally joined squads' sprints as a Cloud Platform Engineer.
+SonarCloud is [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service) with 1.3B+ API requests per day, 1.5B jobs per week and a 6TB-storage relational database.

 [//]: # (content to have: )
 [//]: # (* worked on SonarCloud)